Worship

 Timeless

 Lutheran worship isn’t permanently stuck in the past or endlessly chasing an ever-changing present.
 We benefit both from worship that stays fresh and that stays stable from cradle to grave.
-That’s why Lutheran worship uses songs and prayers, and a structure for its services that include the contributions of Christians from every age.
+That’s why Lutheran worship uses songs, prayers, and a structure for its services that include the contributions of Christians from every age.

 For Head, Heart, & body